-San Francisco is known for our famously chilly summer days, but is luckily also home to some world-class saunas and spas.
+San Francisco is known for our famously chilly weather, but is luckily also home to some world-class saunas and spas.
 From Finland to Mexico, saunas have been used for thousands of years.
 Beloved for their health and therapeutic benefits, especially popular in colder climates.
 Whether you’re looking for a quiet spa day by yourself or to sweat it out with the whole squad, there’s a sauna for every occasion.

 Archimedes is a traditional Russian spa that draws influence from around the globe, creating something truly unique.
 Most of the complex is co-ed and clothing optional, so expect to see some skin even if you opt to leave your bathing suit on.
 It’s a communal environment where conversations are frequent, so don’t be afraid to bring a few friends.
 When you need a break from the heat, visit their rooftop patio that overlooks the bay and an on-site bar and restaurant, specializing in Russian treats like borscht, pierogies, and plenty of smoked fish.
 If you’re feeling brave, take a trip to the two-story ‘Russian’ sauna, which reaches 190F, for a Venik Platza treatment.
 During this traditional massage, you’ll be rhythmically swatted and massaged with aromatic bundles of wet leaves, exposing your body to intense heat, before a refreshing plunge in an ice-cold pool.
 A unique and unforgettable experience.